The Association of Registered Nurses of Newfoundland Education and Research Trust Scholarship

 - - Exhibit interest in and potential for, a career in Gerontological nursing in Canada.

-- - Be a Canadian citizen or landed immigrant at the time of taking up the award.
+- - Be a Canadian citizen or permanent resident at the time of taking up the award.

 The scholarship is administered by the CGNA and further information regarding criteria can be obtained in writing to CGNA, c/o Nancy Bol, Parkwood Hospital, 801 Commissioners Rd.
 E., London, Ontario N6C 5J1